-Any suspensions, revocations or refusals will include written information on how to appeal.
-This will explain how, where and within what period an appeal may be brought and on what grounds.
+Appeals against decisions of the Council may be made to the Magistrates' Court.
+Any notifications of enforcement actions will include written information on how to appeal.
+This will explain how, where and within what period an appeal may be brought and on what grounds and will confirm that the enforcement action is suspended pending the outcome of the appeal.
 In cases of danger to the travelling public, suspension can be immediate whether or not an Appeal is either lodged or contemplated.